EZASP - Facilitating the Usage of ASP: Easy Answer Set Programming

 This structure aligns naturally with the guess-define-test paradigm: facts define the problem instance, choices generate candidate solutions, definite rules derive relevant properties and relationships, and integrity constraints ensure that only valid solutions are retained.
 The definite rules also ensure that, once solutions are guessed in choices, models can be computed deterministically as definite rules (without negation) do not introduce any ambiguities \cite{EasyASP}.

-To be able to use negation in the defining part without losing this determinism, Easy ASP also imposes stratification as a structural guideline.
+To be able to nevertheless use negation in the defining part without losing this determinism, Easy ASP also imposes stratification as a structural guideline.
 Before we briefly discuss this, we recall the notions of dependencies between predicates and definitions of a predicate in a program.
-Namely, a predicate \(p\) depends on a predicate \(q\) if \(q\) is present in the body of a rule that defines \(p\).
+Namely, a predicate \(p\) depends on a predicate \(q\) if \(q\) is present in the body of a rule that defines \(p\), i.e., $p$ occurs in its head.
 The \emph{definition} of a predicate \(p\) is the subset of program \(P\) consisting of all rules with \(p\) in their head.

 \paragraph{Stratification}